arangodb/docs/arangograph/certificates.md

 default ports, i.e. `8529`.

 This type of certificate has a lifetime of 5 years and is rotated automatically.
-It is recommended to use well known certificates, as this eases the access of a deployment in your browser.
+It is recommended to use well-known certificates, as this eases access of a deployment in your browser.

 ### Self-signed X.509 certificates